 The council's financial statements for the year are set out on the following pages.
-The accounts are supported by the statement of accounting policies, and various notes.
+The accounts are supported by the Statement of Accounting Policies, and various notes to the accounts.

 The accounts provide reassurance to residents and other stakeholders that the public money for which the council is responsible has been accounted for properly.